veeambestpractise/best-practices-guide/resource_planning/Sizing_for_Wan_Acceleration.md

 ##### VeeamWAN\Digests
 On the source WAN accelerator there are the VM disk digests that take up disk space.
 For each processed VM disk, a disk digest file is created and placed in `\VeeamWAN\Digests\<JobId>_<VMId>_<DiskId>_<RestorePointID>`.

-**Note:** Although the Digest folder is created on the target accelerator no data is stored on the target unless it also acts as a source WAN Accelerator.
+**Note:** Although the Digest folder is created on the target accelerator no data is stored on the target normally, however it must be sized into the target in case the digest on the source becomes corrupt or is missing.
+In this case the target will calculate its own digests in this location until the source WAN Accelerator comes back online.

  Traffic throttling rules should be created in both directions.
 See [Network Traffic Throttling and Multithreaded Data Transfer](https://helpcenter.veeam.com/docs/backup/vsphere/setting_network_traffic_throttling.html?ver=95) for more information.

 ### Target WAN Accelerator